 "The 7th, 8th, and 9th divisions, forming the third corps, now commanded by General Read, in the place of General Osten-Sacken, removed to the fourth corps, are said to have marched through Odessa on their way to Perekop, in successive columns of brigades, whose movements are to be aided by waggons, principally furnished by the German colonists dotted over the intervening steppes, in the same manner that they aided with 2000 waggons in the transport of the fourth corps, immediately previous to the battle of Inkerman.
-Taking diately previous to the battle of Inkerman. the Russian returns at their value on paper, the three divisions, each of sixteen battalions, would give 48,600 bayonets, including the 3rd battalion of Rifles.
+Taking the Russian returns at their value on paper, the three divisions, each of sixteen battalions, would give 48,600 bayonets, including the 3rd battalion of Rifles.
 But the utmost average amount of effective combatants does not and cannot exceed 7000 men, half of them being recruits of the last eighteen months' levies.
-The actual force of the three divisions, when they reach Sebastopol, will therefore be about 32,000 bayonets, with 140 fieldpieces; that is, if the fourteen batteries of the corps can keep up with the infantry.
+The actual force of the three divisions, when they reach Sebastopol, will therefore be about 82,000 bayonets, with 140 fieldpieces; that is, if the fourteen batteries of the corps can keep up with the infantry.
 To this corps is attached the third division of light cavalry, consisting of the 5th and 6th Lancers, and 5th and 6th Hussars, each of eight squadrons, or about 8200 effectives.
-It has also fourteen field-batteries of ten guns each, divided into three brigades, one of which is horse of two batteries.
+It has also fourpresent a very melancholy spectacle; some burst, others teen field-batteries of ten guns each, divided into with trunnions broken off and placed hors de combat in three brigades, one of which is horse of two batteries.
 A position battery of 12 or 18-pounders is attached to each foot brigade.
 The corps has further a battalion of Sappers, and six battalions (or rather strong companies) of field-train; so that its total amount may be set down at 44,000 effectives.
-Supposing this corps to join the Crimean army, and allowing 25,000 men for the service of the place and forts.
-Prince Menschikoff will have 65,000 bayonets disposable for outside work, with at least 12,000 horse, and 300 field pieces.
-Of the Danube army, originally under Prince Gortschakoff, only the second brigade of the fourteenth, and the whole of the fifteenth division, will remain in Bessarabia.
-Common reason shows, therefore, that the places of the six divisions, moved or moving chakoff's force.
+Supposing this corps to join the Crimean army, and allowing 25,000 men for the service of the place and forts, Prince Menschikoff will have 65,000 bayonets disposable for outside work, with at least 12,000 horse, and 800 field pieces.
+Of the Danube army, originally under Prince Gortschakoff, only the second brigade of the fourteenth, and the whole of the fifteenth division, will remain in Bessarabia.'
+Common reason shows, therefore, that the places of the six divisions, moved or moving from thence, to the Crimea within the last two months, have been filled up by troops from Volhynia and Podolia, so as to give at least 60,000 effectives to Prince Gortschakoff's force.